 Calendula oil is made by infusing marigold flowers in a carrier oil.
 It can be used as a treatment for psoriasis, eczema, diaper rash, acne, and improving the overall health of your skin.
 Thanks to its antifungal, anti-inflammatory, and antibacterial properties, calendula oil can also help reduce skin inflammation and reduce itching.
 If scratching has led to scarring, calendula oil can help reduce the scar’s appearance.
 Fortunately, calendula oil can be found in many skincare products.
 Just be sure to always read labels and apply a small patch test first to make sure the product has been medically reviewed and is good for your skin health.

-Lastly, you can improve skin health and reduce itching with wet wrap therapy.
+Lastly, you can improve skin health and reduce itching with wet or dry wrap therapy.
 The NEA states that wet wrap therapy can work wonders rehydrating dry skin and calming itchiness.
 To wet wrap, start by applying a natural moisturizer.
 Then wrap the area with a wet piece of clothing and finish up by covering with a dry layer.
 Leave the wraps on overnight or for a minimum of two hours.
 We recommend wet wrapping with these hypoallergenic sleeves as they are perfect for spot-treating difficult areas.
 All Remedywear™ clothing has been medically reviewed and awarded the National Eczema Association Seal of Acceptance™.

 We believe strongly in healing from within for the best long term results.
 Please check out guide Holistic Healing for Eczema.